All Episodes

 Yeah.

-So if you want to really understand all this stuff, actually, if you want to uh sound like a genius with all your friends, get the book.
+So if you want to really understand all this stuff, actually, if you want to sound like a genius with all your friends, get the book.

-It's called Trumponomics.
+It's called Trump Enomics.

-Trumponomics, go out and get the book.
+Go out and get the book.

-You know, people say, I don't want to read that book, I don't like economics.
+You know, people say, I don't want to read that book.

-This isn't really about economics, it's about how Trump did it.
+This isn't really about economics.

-And Mark, I hope you have a happy, happy new year, my friend.
+And, Mark, I hope you have a happy, happy new year, my friend.

-All right, Steve Moore, I get us another tax cut uh coming this year, and thanks for being with us.
+All right, Steve Moore, I got us another tax cut coming this year.

 Take care.